Why a Community is Important during Tough Times

 3. Make cash donations where you can to help the people in your community.

-4. Speak up on behalf of others who can’t speak for themselves.
+4. Speak up for others who can’t speak for themselves.

 5. Join a movement to show your support.